Melihaa98/Data-cleaning-in-Python-and-visualization-in-Tableau/README.md

-# Data-cleaning-in-python and visualization in Tableau
+# Data cleaning in python and visualization in Tableau

 Cleaning hospital dataset in python and then making visualization in Tableau.